Bumps After Waxing: Causes, 6 Home Remedies, And Prevention Tips

 To make things easier for you, shortlisted here are the easiest and most effective ways to get rid of those unsightly bumps.
 So check out the infographic for a quick look at what you can do as soon as you spot the spots!

 Bumps after waxing are most often caused due to an inflammatory response from stressed skin as the hair follicles are pulled out by force.
 These bumps, which appear like tiny reddish dots on the skin, are harmless and generally go away on their own within a day or two.
 However, if you want to get rid of bumps after waxing instead of waiting it out, you can apply a few simple home remedies that use aloe vera, tea tree oil, witch hazel, apple cider vinegar, or coconut oil.
-To prevent the appearance of bumps after waxing, exfoliate or cleanse the skin, moisturize it and use the right wax for your waxing process.
+To prevent bumps after waxing, try to learn the right way to do waxing at home.
+It is also important to exfoliate or cleanse the skin simultaneously, moisturize it, and use wax suitable for the waxing process.

 Frequently Asked Questions